island-is/handbook/docs/api-design-guide/implementation/documentation.md

  - Describe if a client will need to authenticate him self.
    - Will he need to be issued a certificate?
    - Will he need to apply for a user and password?
- - Create example codes on how to call the [/info] method in your service.
+ - Create example codes on how to call a get `/ping` method in your service.
    - Create a Node.js example.
    - Create a Microsoft .NET Core example.
    - Create examples for other frameworks your current clients are using or other